SourLen/Python-CSGO-Cheat/README.md

 Step 2:
 ```
-If installing for the first:
+If you are installing the cheat for the first installing:
   1. Open a cmd as administrator
   2. Cd into the directory of the cheat
   3. use "pip install -r requirements.txt" to install the required libraries